 The first-defense for your low-pressure system.
 The Drain Filter needs constant cleaning.
 If clogged, the low-pressure system will be starved.
 Improper cleaning may bring more harm than good.

 To collect Used Abrasive, run the Tank Cleaning Cycle from the Setup & Maintenance menu of the Control Panel.
 This procedure will help prevent any clogs in the Filtration System.
+It is good practice to after every cut

 When WAZER isn’t cutting and it’s NOT an Abrasive Clog.